LukeGrahamLandry/WrapperLib/README.md

 - [X] canFindClass helpers for each module

-implementing config and data on bukkit would give me a good starting place in case someone offered to pay a lot for a plugin even packets would work. just only meaningful if theres a client mod to accept them
+implementing config and data on bukkit would give me a good starting place in case someone offered to pay a lot for a plugin even packets would work. just only meaningful if there's a client mod to accept them

 name adapter map in case they want to change the name of config files or data files register(context, oldname, newname, old dir, new dir, transformer) transformer is a function JsonElement -> JsonElement that maps the old data format to the new data format system for data_format_version numbers in the json that trigger adapters in the same way context is like config or PlayerDataWrapper or whatever. make an enum

+## Keybinds

+- [ ] register from common code
+- [ ] callback on press (client or server)
+- [ ] track whether currently pressed (synced)

 ## Make Shading Work